hbctraining/variant_analysis/lessons/07_alignment_QC.md

 One of the most important metrics for your alignment file is the alignment rate.
 Alignment rates can vary based upon many factors, including:

-- **Quality of reference assembly** - A high-quality assembly like GRCh38.p7 will provide a more than adequate reference geneome for alignment.
+- **Quality of reference assembly** - A high-quality assembly like GRCh38.p7 will provide a an excellent reference genome for alignment.
 However, if you were studying a organism with a poorly assembled genome, parts of the reference genome could be missing from the assembly.
 Therefore, high-quality reads might not align because they there is missing reference sequence to align to that corresponds to their sequence.
 - **Quality of libraries** - If the library generation was poor and there wasn't enough input DNA, then your sequencing could be filled with low-quality reads
 - **Quality of the reads** - If the reads are poor quality, then it can make alignment more uncertain.
 If your `FASTQC` report shows any anomalous signs, contact your sequencing center for support.
 - **Contamination** - If your samples are contaminated, then it can also skew your alignment.
 For example, if your samples were heavily contaminated with some bacteria, then much of what you will sequence will be bacteria DNA and not your sample DNA.
 As a result, most of the sequence reads will not align to your target sequence.
 If you suspect contamination might be the source of a poor alignment, you could consider running [Kraken](https://ccb.jhu.edu/software/kraken/) to evaluate the levels of contamination in your samples.